TechAndCheck/tech-and-check-alerts/README.md

 This project uses [postgres](https://www.postgresql.org/) to store its data.
 You will need to either set up a local copy, or find a hosted solution.

+### Set up redis

+This project uses [redis](https://redis.io/) as a data store for queues.
+You will need to set up a local copy, or find a hosted solution.

 ### Configure the project

 You will need to configure your environment variables.
 In production this can be done however your host recommends; in development we recommend using an .env file.